 SHAKESPEARE IN THE PARK – Burien Arts brings two Shakespeare plays to town every summer, usually the last Saturday in July, and first Saturday in August.

-In 2018, the two plays will be Henry IV, Part.
+In 2018, the two plays were Henry IV, Part.
 1, by William Shakespeare, on July 21 and The Three Musketeers (based on the novel by Alexandre Dumas) on July 28.

 Greenstage has been performing Shakespeare in area parks since 1989.

 ARTS EDUCATION – Burien Arts is committed to arts and education and offers free, hands on, art work shops for students of limited means.
-Burien Arts offered these with the King County Burien Library in 2014, 2016, 2017, and will again in 2018.
+Burien Arts offered these with the King County Burien Library in 2014, 2016, 2017, and did again in 2018.
 In 2015, we partnered with New Futures to offer these work shops on-site in Woodridge Park.

 In 2018, free art workshops for students in grades 1-6 took place at the Burien Library, Multi-Purpose Room, on Wednesdays July 11, 18, and 25 from 10:00 AM-2:30 PM and Wednesdays August 8, 15, and 22 from 10:00 AM-2:30 PM.